 Technology is changing Africa.
-More than any other time in history, innovation is rapidly transforming almost every aspect of how people live, communicate, work and learn across the continent.
+More than any other time in history, innovation is rapidly transforming almost every aspect of life.
+It is transforming how people live, communicate, work and learn across the continent.

 The rate of change is so quick that some are calling this the ‘Fourth Industrial Revolution’.
-This transformation offers the potential to address some of Africa’s most pressing issues in areas including health, education and the environment.
+This transformation offers the potential to address some of Africa’s most pressing issues.
+This includes, health, education and the environment.

 At the heart of this transformation is cloud computing.

 Cloud computing is technology that benefits both markets and people in Africa.
 It offers access to computing power and technological innovation that was once only available to a limited, affluent few.